GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 1. Click **Create firewall rule**.
 1. Set the following values:
     -   **Name**: A name for the firewall rule, such as `vpnrule1`.
-    -  **VPC network**—The name you used earlier for the VPC network, such as `vpn-juniper-test-network`.
+    -  **VPC network**: The name you used earlier for the VPC network, such as `vpn-juniper-test-network`.
     -  **Source filter**: A filter to apply your rule to specific sources of traffic.
 In this case, choose **IP ranges**.
     -  **Source IP ranges**: The peer ranges to accept from the peer VPN gateway.
     -  **Allowed protocols and ports**: The string `tcp;udp;icmp`.